metabase/metabase/docs/people-and-groups/managing.md

 This action doesn't affect email distribution lists that are managed outside of Metabase.

+## Default user accounts

+Metabase will automatically create a user account called "Metabase Internal" with an email of `internal@metabase.com`.
+Metabase uses this account to load the [Metabase analytics](../usage-and-performance-tools/usage-analytics.md) collection into your Metabase.
+Metabase will exclude this Metabase Internal account from the People tab in the Admin settings, so you won't see it show up if you search for it.
+You may see this `internal@metabase.com` account in the logs, so we're just documenting the account here so that you know it's a legitimate account and not someone trying to spy on your Metabase.

 ## Groups

 To determine [who has access to what](../permissions/start.md), you’ll need to